MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Pwsh.md

 ### -CommandWithArgs | -cwa

-This is an experimental feature added in 7.4.
+This is an experimental feature added in 7.4 and became mainstream in PowerShell 7.5-preview.5.

 Executes a PowerShell command with arguments.
 Unlike `-Command`, this parameter populates the `$args` built-in variable that can be used by the command.